codesdave/NoteME/README.md

 # NoteME
-A todo list app that uses firebase and local storage system.
+A todo list app demonstrates.
+Todo app that also uses CRUD as a case study.